 – Add more or use less water if you want the mustard thicker or not.

-– Fill it into 2 containers out of glass or ceramic and let it stand for 2 weeks at a cool place.
+– Fill into 2 containers out of glass or ceramic with very well closable lids, and let sit for 2 weeks at a cool place.

 You can vary this recipe with horse radish, garlic, herbs such as dill or parsley, and other spices.

 Keep mustard refrigerated and it will be good for 4-6 months.